How long until my website achieves a high ranking on Google?

 - Easy to navigate

-- Explained well with content that is relevant to the business
+- Well written content that is relevant to the business & customer intend to see when they land

 TIP.
 Turn pop-ups off on mobile, they rarely work properly and have a significant impact on user experience.